Don’t Hesitate Make An Appointment With Us Today!

 The plantar fascia is a thick band of tissue that runs along the bottom of the foot.
 It helps form the arch and flexes as you move, storing and releasing energy.

 While strong, it’s not invincible.
-Excess strain on the tissue can cause very tiny tears to develop in it, which then leads to pain and aggravation.
-This strain can be caused by factors including:
+Excess strain on the tissue can cause very tiny tears to develop, which then leads to pain and aggravation.
+This strain can be caused by 4 common factors including:

 So why is there more pain in the mornings or after sitting for a while?
 Because of the flexibility of the plantar fascia.